Non-Convex Global Optimization as an Optimal Stabilization Problem: Convergence Rates: Global convergence and stabilization

-Our analysis relies on the following additional assumptions\footnote{ The assumptions \ref{f: has min} and \ref{f: stab} have appeared previously in \cite{huang2025control}.
-To maintain consistency with that work, we shall refer to them by the same names.} regarding the function $f(\cdot)$.
+This section is devoted to formalizing our findings in the context of optimization.
+Our analysis relies on the following additional assumptions\footnote{ The assumptions \ref{f: has min} and \ref{f: stab} were introduced in our companion work \cite{huang2025control}.
+To maintain consistency, we shall refer to them by the same names.} regarding the objective function $f(\cdot)$.

 \begin{enumerate}[label=\textbf{(A\arabic*)}] \item $f$ attains the minimum, i.e.,

 \item For all $\delta>0$, there exists $\gamma=\gamma(\delta)>0$ such that

 \end{enumerate}